astropy/saba/docs/examples_mcmc.rst

 	    plt.xlabel("Interation")

-We can first plot the histogram of the aceepted draws for each parameter value along with a line for the value from the fit.
+We can first plot the histogram of the accepted draws for each parameter value along with a line for the value from the fit.

 .. code-block:: ipython

 	plot_hist(sampler, 'c0', 100, 'k')
 	plot_hist(sampler, 'c1', 100, 'r')
 	plot_hist(sampler, 'c2', 100, 'b')

 .. image:: _generated/example_plot_mcmc_hist.png

 Then a quick cdf.

 .. code-block:: ipython